 A golden eagle swooped low over the long grass while a ruddy duck with a turquoise-blue beak strutted back and forth looking for a mate.
 Thousands of ducks covered the wetlands, the cacophony of their birdsong filling my ears.

-In addition to Lower Klamath National Wildlife Refuge there are five other wildlife refuges near Klamath Falls.
+In addition to Lower Klamath National Wildlife Refuge there are five other wildlife refuges near the city.
 At Rocky Point Resort near Upper Klamath National Wildlife Refuge I rented a kayak and poked around the reeds.

-I kept close to shore as it’s easy to get lost on the water but refuge staff offer guided tours of their 15-kilometer canoe trail in warmer months.
+I kept close to shore as it’s easy to get lost on the water but refuge staff offer guided tours of their 15-km canoe trail in warmer months.

 Tulelake National Wildlife Refuge is near Lower Klamath NWR and has a visitor center and plans to offer paddling opportunities in 2020.
 Klamath Marsh National Wildlife Refuge has hiking trails through the pine forest, a cooler option during hot summer days.